Majorana-mediated thermoelectric transport in multiterminal junctions: Abstract

 \section{Abstract}

 The unambiguous identification of Majorana zero modes (MZMs) is one of the most outstanding problems of condensed matter physics.
 Thermal transport provides a detection tool that is sensitive to these chargeless quasiparticles.
 We study thermoelectric transport between metallic leads transverse to a Josephson junction.
 The central double quantum dot hosts conventional or topological Andreev states that depend on the phase difference $\phi$.
 We show that the presence of MZMs can be identified by a significant amplification of both the electrical and thermal conductance at $\phi \approx \pi$ as well as the Seebeck coefficient at $\phi \approx 0$.
+In addition, we show that the Wiedemann-Franz law is strongly violated in the presence of MZMs around $\phi \approx \pi$ when compared to the conventional case.
 We further investigate the robustness of our results against Cooper pair splitting processes.